Schockwav3/SMILESGeneratorPredictor/README.md

 - `AXL_MULTIPLIER (int)`: Sets how often the AXL-Kinase-Inhibitor-Dataset should multiplied.

-- `COMPOUND_MULTIPLIER`: Sets how often the Compound-Dataset should multiplied.
+- `COMPOUND_MULTIPLIER (int)`: Sets how often the Compound-Dataset should multiplied.